knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ![image](images/image10.png)

-From the sample YAML below, you can see we are telling the pipe to filter on the events that have type “moderated-comment”.
-Pipe will create a trigger under the hood and route your event to slack-sink.
+From the sample YAML below, you can see we are telling the pipe to filter on the events that have type "moderated-comment".
+Pipe will create a Trigger under the hood and route your event to slack-sink.

 ```yaml
 apiVersion: camel.apache.org/v1